 Imagine you have a Task (T1) that's being merged into another Task (T2):

-- The description will be a concatenated version of both descriptions, with the T1description being added to the top of the new task's description.
+The description will be a concatenated version of both descriptions, with the T1 description being added to the bottom of the new task's description.

 Example: At ClickUp, we tend to use the “Merge Task” feature a lot when creating "Hot Fixes".
 Often times multiple clients will report a very similar bug, so we will merge the various tasks floating around to condense the job for our developers.